How Does Apple Local Search Work?

 Apple Local search Restaurant Ranking Example

-We are also told that this system will make the assumption that if someone visits a particular location, such as a restaurant, for a sufficient period of time that it will be assumed that they ate at the restaurant.
+We are also told that this system will assume that if someone visits a particular location, such as a restaurant, for a sufficient period that it will be assumed that they ate at the restaurant.
 If they visit a restaurant more than once, it can be assumed that they liked the restaurant.
 If two different users visit the same restaurants, then they likely have the same tastes in restaurants.
 So, someone asking for a recommendation for a new restaurant to visit might have one recommended to them based upon others who seem to have similar tastes.
 The more people in this location data system who can be said to have similar tastes, the better the recommendation.

 Restaurants that have been visited by many people who tried one restaurant and then also tried another restaurant might also be said to be similar, and regardless of the tastes of individual users, that similarity might also be used to make recommendations.

 I can see how these assumptions might work for restaurants, and the patent spends a considerable amount of effort into describing how location-based data from many people carrying around hand-held devices might be used within that context.
-But, those assumptions might not hold true for other types of businesses, such as auto mechanics or insurance companies.
+But, those assumptions might not hold for other types of businesses, such as auto mechanics or insurance companies.

 Within the context of a search for a restaurant, we are told that a location popularity index might also collect information involving numbers of users that visited a particular location such as: